 Market Demand: Evidence that there is a high demand for the product or service.
 Provide data to prove the need for your solution and that customers are willing to pay for your solution.

-This is where you want to show the investor that you really understand the industry and the market your business resides in.
+This is where you want to show the investor that you really understand the industry and the market your business resides.
 Investors love to know that you have done your homework and can intelligently discuss your market.
 Also, identify several trends in your industry that exemplify some of the important opportunities and threats facing your business.

 Your marketing plan should include: